10 Best Herbal Syrups For Indigestion

 zingiber officinale syrup

-Zingiber officinale, commonly known as ginger, has been widely used for centuries to aid digestion and relieve symptoms of indigestion.
+Zingiber officinale, commonly known as ginger, has been widely used for centuries to alleviate symptoms of indigestion due to its anti-inflammatory and carminative properties.

 2. Fennel (Foeniculum vulgare)